 + Q12 : Can I change my postal address after submitting my online application in the System?

-For Mainland students, you may to change your postal address on the application system after your submission of online application.
-However, after Admissions Office submitting your application to ImmD, you are required to inform the Admissions Office directly for address changing if needed.
-Hence, you should confirm your postal address as soon as possible.
+For Mainland students, you may change your postal address on the application system after your submission of online application.
+However, after Admissions Office submitting your application to ImmD, you then cannot change the address on the application system.
+You will be asked to provide your latest postal address only upon your visa is approved.

-Please also note that applicants should be responsible for the risk(s)/additional charge(s)/issue(s) (if any) due to late response or invalid postal address provided by the applicant.
+Please also note that applicants should be responsible for any potential risks including late delivery or additional charges due to late response or invalid postal address provided by the applicant.